 - 1. Admission to the program. - 2.
 Matriculation accomplishment. - 3.
 Advancement to candidacy. - 4.
 Successful completion of 48 graduate credits at the doctorate level. - 5.
-Nine graduate credits related to educational leadership could be transferred into the program in consultation with the Dean. - 6.
+Nine graduate credits related to educational leadership could be transferred into the program with the approval of the Dean. - 6.
 Completion of 15 foundations credits (including 3 research credits) and 27 professional concentration credits. - 7.
 Successful oral defense of a doctoral-level dissertation.